Oligopoly Collusion And Game Theory

 Common Price Tactics:

-• Introductory pricing (low to gain share)
+• Introductory pricing (low initially to generate market traction and to gain market share)

 • Undercutting rivals